 We Make it Clear that Our Interim Pastors Are Only a Temporary Solution

 As we mentioned in our previous blog post, VitalChurch’s interim pastors are not allowed to be considered for the church’s next senior pastor position.
-This policy helps congregations to keep looking forward and prevents them from holding on too tightly to their attachment to their interim pastor.
+This policy helps congregations to keep looking forward and prevents them from holding on too tightly to their interim pastor.
 By no means do our interim pastors discourage forming close relationships and bonds with the people in the churches in which they serve, but they do always point them toward what is next for the church.

 We Get Things Organized for the Next Pastor